Hey There, It's Yogi Bear!

-Based upon Hanna-Barbera's syndicated animated television show The Yogi Bear Show, Hey There, It's Yogi Bear! was the first theatrical feature produced by Hanna-Barbera, and the first feature-length theatrical animated film based on a television program.
-In keeping with the limited animation of the television series, the film was not fully animated, but did contain more detailed animation work than the show.
+Based upon Hanna-Barbera's syndicated animated television show The Yogi Bear Show, Hey There, It's Yogi Bear! was also the first theatrical feature produced by Hanna-Barbera, and the first feature-length theatrical animated film based on a television program.
+In keeping with the limited animation of the television series, the film was not fully animated, but did contain more detailed animation work than the show, as well as a fully-orchestrated score and original songs.

 Plot

 Boo-Boo Bear wakes up from winter hibernation, excited about the new Spring.
-Then Yogi Bear wakes up, his only interest finding some food to eat.
+Then Yogi Bear wakes up, only interested in finding some food to eat.
 Cindy Bear unsuccessfully tries to woo Yogi.
 After Ranger Smith thwarts Yogi's latest attempts to grab some food, Yogi gets angry and convinces the Ranger to transfer him out of Jellystone National Park.
 Smith prepares Yogi to be sent over to the San Diego Zoo along with an identification tag.
 Yogi first says goodbye to everything, but tricks another bear named Corn Pone into going to California instead of him and Boo-Boo and Cindy remain unaware of this, thinking Yogi has departed for good.

-Soon, Yogi is stealing food from all over the park under the alter ego "The Brown Phantom", but Smith believes "The Brown Phantom" is a Yogi impostor who scares all of the Jellystone goers and gobbles their food up shortly after stealing it.
-He threatens whoever it is to be sent to the zoo and comes up with a clever plan to stop "The Brown Phantom".
+Soon, Yogi is stealing food from all over the park under the alter ego "The Brown Phantom".
+Smith believes "The Brown Phantom" is a mysterious bear-like vigilante whom the Park Commissioner hired to replace Yogi, and scares away all of the Jellystone goers and gobbles their food up shortly after stealing it.
+He threatens whoever it is to be sent to the zoo and comes up with a clever plan to stop "The Brown Phantom" and save the park, not knowing it is actually Yogi.

 Cindy, wishing to be with Yogi at the zoo, angers Smith into mistakenly sending her away.
 However, she gets sent to the St. Louis Zoo by train instead, as the San Diego Zoo does not need any more bears.
 When she realizes her true destination, she gets very sad, crying since she knows she would be far from Yogi now.
 Late that night, Cindy falls out of the train and becomes lost.
 A traveling circus, run by the Chizzling Brothers, is looking for a great act to raise their ratings, when suddenly, their dog Mugger runs off and scares Cindy into walking on the telephone wires, the perfect act to save their circus.